 - "Valuing Differences"

 - "Communicating in a Multicultural Society"

 - "Conflict Resolution Skills"

 - "Building Community"

 Consider the following questions posed by Rabbi Hillel.
-They are relevant to this work and could be the basis for a fascinating workshop.
+They are relevant to so many issues today.

 If I am not for myself, who will be?